 It’s important to recognize that besides looking better, regular exercise can help you feel better too!
 Here are 6 ways how exercise can help you to change the way you feel and put you in a better mood.

-- Being around others: It’s well known that positive social interaction is one way to overcome a gloomy mood.
+3. Being around others: It’s well known that positive social interaction is one way to overcome a gloomy mood.
 With the advent of mobile technology we can become so fixated on interacting with devices that we forget to make time for interacting with people in real life.
 Taking group fitness classes or simply being at a gym surrounded by other people working towards the same goal of improving their health can help you connect with others which is an important component of good mental health.
 Simply being around others performing the same activity is a good way to connect with like-minded people.
 Making exercise a social activity by taking a fitness class or meeting a friend for a walk in the park on a nice day can help improve your mood and outlook.
 Many fitness studios or group classes quickly become mini-communities and are an excellent way to improve your real-life social network which can help you feel better immediately.
 Many gyms and trainers are now offering classes via livestream services like Zoom, check with your fitness network to find one that can work for you!

 Don’t just think of exercise as a way to lose weight and look great it can help you feel great too.
 Physical activity that elevates your heart-rate and gets your blood pumping can be a very effective way to change the way you feel and leave you in a better mood.
 If you want to prepare for an important meeting at work then taking a few minutes for a brisk walk or a some easy bodyweight exercises can help change your mood and leave you feeling sharp, confident and ready-to-go.